CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

     kmf = KaplanMeierFitter()
     kmf.fit_left_censoring(T, E)

 Instead of producing a survival function, left-censored data analysis is more interested in the cumulative density function.
-This is available as the ``cumulative_density_`` property after fitting the data.
+This is available as the :attr:`lifelines.fitters.kaplan_meier_fitter.KaplanMeierFitter.cumulative_density_` property after fitting the data.

 .. code:: python